 Waiver of consent for electronic health records (EHR)

 This is not necessarily an issue that is hugely different for minors vs. adults.
 As big data and administrative EHR data become more common – not just in high-income countries but elsewhere in the world – there is a tension between researchers trying to use EHR and requiring consent from individuals whose records are being sought.
 The proposed use is generally retrospective, although increasingly there are examples of prospective evaluations that seek to use administrative data from the outset.
 There is no doubt that if researchers are seeking to obtain administrative records, which do not have to be electronic, without consent from each individual (say, clients at a hospital or students at a school, applicants at a government facility, etc.), they should be seeking de-identified data.
 The anonymization can be done by someone at the institution holding the administrative records, who already has access to such data (such as a medical professional bound by doctor-patient confidentiality at a hospital), who can simply run code to remove personally identifiable information (PII), while creating a unique identifier for each individual.
-This is what was done in the (supplementary materials ).
+This is what was done in the lotteried evaluation of the Oregon Health Plan (supplementary materials here).
 If there are other public administrative datasets containing PII, these can also be merged by the same people, allowing researchers to have de-identified data on outcomes from different sources linked to the EHR.